markusressel/py-image-dedup/README.md

 ```

 I still ran into issues after installing all these and just threw those
-to in the mix and it finally worked:
+two in the mix and it finally worked:
 ```
 pkg install freetype
 pkg install py27-matplotlib  # this has a LOT of dependencies